Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Conclusions

 \section{Conclusions}

 Building on the multiport communication theory (e.g.,~\cite{Nossek2014,Nossek2010}), a physically-consistent representation of MIMO channels can be derived and directly used by communication theorists as a baseline for modelling the uplink and downlink of holographic MIMO communications, with closely spaced antennas.
 Particularly, we used it to study the effects of mutual coupling on the spectral efficiency and to gain insights into interplay between antenna spacing and impedance matching network designs.
-We focus on half-wavelength dipoles.
-Numerical and analytical results showed that, for the investigated scenarios, having a fixed number of closely spaced antennas can provide benefits to the spectral efficiency with impedance matching but only under some specific propagation conditions, which may not be met in practical scenarios.
-In these cases, the average gains may be marginal or even non-existent.
-We explored a scenario where antennas were closely packed in a space-constrained form, and we demonstrated that reducing the antenna distance led to an increase in spectral efficiency.
-However, this increase becomes negligible as the antenna aperture size grows (in the order of tens of wavelengths).
-The uplink and duality duality was also investigated for different matching network designs. {We limited our study to uniform linear arrays of side-by-side half-wavelength dipoles operating in far-field LoS conditions.
-However, we notice that the provided framework can be used to extend the results to different array configurations, antennas and propagation conditions.}
+We focused on side-by-side half-wavelength dipoles in a LoS scenario.
+Numerical and analytical results showed that for the investigated scenarios, a fixed number of closely spaced antennas with impedance matching can provide spectral efficiency benefits, but only for specific directions of the incident signals.
+On average, the spectral efficiency gains may be marginal or even non-existent.
+We explored a scenario where antennas were closely packed in a space-constrained form, and we showed that reducing the antenna distance led to an increase in spectral efficiency.
+However, this increase becomes negligible as the array aperture size grows (in the order of tens of wavelengths).
+The uplink and duality duality was also investigated for different matching network designs.
+We limited our study to uniform linear arrays of side-by-side half-wavelength dipoles operating in LoS conditions.
+However, we notice that the analytical framework can be used to extend the results to different array configurations and non-LoS propagation conditions.